Net Promoter Score is of course famous for being the …

 This is an open response question that, if the survey is well designed, will receive a 40-60% completion rate.

 There are nuances that you can introduce such as changing the question in response to high and low scores to the “would recommend” question, e.g.

 Please tell us what you liked the most about us.

 In general this is not necessary but there is no harm in doing so.

-There are four main ways to run this section of the survey.
+There are three main ways to run this section of the survey.
 Which you select depends on a variety of factors but let’s introduce each and then summarise the applications.